Installing Key Trustee KMS

 - Go to .

 - Click Configuration and add your internal repository to the Remote Parcel Repository URLs section.
-See Configuring the Cloudera Manager Server to Use the Parcel URL for Hosted Repositories for more information.
+See Configuring Cloudera Manager to Use an Internal Remote Parcel Repository for more information.

 - Download, distribute, and activate the Key Trustee KMS parcel.
 See Managing Parcels for detailed instructions on using parcels to install or upgrade components.